Yoohoo-Plugins/wp-zapier/readme.txt

 Enhancement: Now support 'user_pass' for receiving data from Zapier.
 Enhancement: Ability to generate a new API key from the settings page.

 == Upgrade Notice ==
+= 2.2 =
+Please upgrade for new features and integrations.

 = 1.4 =
 Please upgrade for new features and bug fixes.
 = 1.3 =